What Is a Freehold Estate? Types, Examples & Exam Tips

 Let’s look at the three main types of freehold estates in more detail.

 Fee simple absolute is the broadest and most common form of estate ownership.
+Fee simple absolute conveys the highest possible property interest to the owner — it is the most complete form of ownership recognized in real estate law.
+The owner has condition-free, indefinite control.
 This type of freehold estate gives owners full control over the property with no time limits.
 The owner can pass it down to their heirs or keep it for life without restrictions.
 As long as the owner pays taxes and meets obligations, they can sell, lease, or use the property freely.
+In practice, how much protection fee simple ownership provides depends on the state.

 Fee simple is a term you’ll find often in your studies.
 Especially when talking about types of estates in real estate.
 But what is it about?